 Common Misconceptions

-One common misconception is that the conversion factor is a simple, round number like 0.6 or 0.62.
+One common misconception is that the conversion factor is a simple, round number like 0.Now, using the full conversion factor (0.
+62. 621371) ensures greater accuracy.
+Consider this: 6 or 0.
 While these approximations might be useful for quick estimations, they can lead to significant errors in precise calculations.
-Using the full conversion factor (0.621371) ensures greater accuracy.
-Another misconception is that miles are always longer than kilometers.
+Consider this: another misconception is that miles are always longer than kilometers.
 While 1 mile is indeed longer than 1 kilometer, it’s important to remember that the specific conversion is needed to understand the exact relationship.

 How Many Miles Is 150 km?